ISISComputingGroup/ibex_developers_manual/adding_unit_tests.rst

     * The class name **must** end in Test to be picked up by the automated build

 #.
 Add tests to the class
+    * Add org.junit and org.mockito (if required) to the 'Required Plug-ins', under the Dependencies tab for the manifest

 #.
 Convert the new plug-in to a Maven project
     * Right-click on the plug-in and select Configure > Convert to Maven Project